git-hulk/rdbtools/README.md

 ```

 #### 4. how to define user's handle for differnt data type.
-> open src/main.c you can see an example callback function called userHandler, which prints data to screen. it's prototype is below:
+> open src/main.c you can see an example callback function called userHandler, which prints data to screen.
+Prototype is below:

 ```c
 /*